Jackson v. King County

 We successfully settled a case with King County that requires the County to compensate youth for the harms it caused them by holding them in solitary confinement at its adult jails.

 Criminal Justice Reform, Systems Reform – IMPACT LITIGATION

 This case is the latest round of litigation against King County regarding the widespread use of solitary confinement against children and youth at the adult King County jails.
-As a result of an earlier lawsuit that Columbia Legal Services (CLS) brought on behalf of a group of youth, King County now prohibits the use of solitary confinement against children and no longer houses children in its adult jails.
+As a result of an earlier lawsuit (C.S. v.
+King County) that Columbia Legal Services (CLS) brought on behalf of a group of youth, King County now prohibits the use of solitary confinement against children and no longer houses children in its adult jails.
 However, King County has not yet compensated the children and youth that it injured through its illegal use of solitary confinement.
 CLS therefore brought this action against the County on behalf of a class of impacted people.

 Through a number of rounds of mediation, a detailed investigation, and after a thorough and painstaking review of thousands of pages of documents, CLS was able secure a settlement from the County where it has agreed to compensate the class for every day of solitary that each of them suffered.
 The settlement will provide financial compensation to over 75 people and will require the County to pay them for the more than 2100 total days of solitary that they collectively lived through.
 Final approval of the settlement will occur after a hearing before District Court Judge Martinez in the Western District of Washington in January.
 CLS will then work with the class members to ensure that each of them receives the financial compensation to which they are entitled.

 King County Settlement for Children and Youth Harmed After Being Held Illegally in Solitary Confinement

 Yesterday, United States District Court Judge Lauren King gave final approval of a settlement of a federal class action lawsuit.
 The settlement will compensate 76 people who were illegally held in solitary confinement in King County’s adult jails as children or young adults.